BMukhtar/smartkeyboard/CONTRIBUTING.md

 .

 The label is equally important and should always match up with the defined code.
-If `code` and `label` don't match up, FlorisBoard won't crash but it will most likely lead to confusion in the key processing logic.
+If `code` and `label` don't match up, SmartKeyboard won't crash but it will most likely lead to confusion in the key processing logic.

 Any accents or diacritics that should be exposed via long press can be added at [`app/src/main/assets/ime/keyboard/org.florisboard.localization/popupMappings/<languageTag>.json`](app/src/main/assets/ime/keyboard/org.florisboard.localization/popupMappings)